security-force-monitor/research-handbook/source/persons_identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Values for this field are chosen from the list of ISO 3166-1 alpha-2 codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search/code/>`__ and on `Wikipedia <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements>`__.
 This field does not denote the citizenship or country of origin of a person.
 Rather, it denotes where a unit they are a member of is located.
 For example, if ``1 Batallón de Infantería`` is located in Juarez, Mexico, the unit will be assigned a value of ``mx`` in the field `Unit Identity: Country`_.
-Any person who is a member of that unit will be assigned a value of ``mx`` in the field `Person Identity: Country`_ as well.
-A person may have multiple entries for `Person Identity: Country`_ where our research shows they or a unit they are a member of is deployed to different countries.
+Any person who is a member of that unit will be assigned a value of ``mx`` in the field `Person: Country`_ as well.
+A person may have multiple entries for `Person: Country`_ where our research shows they or a unit they are a member of is deployed to different countries.

-Person Identity: Earliest Precise Date
+Person: Earliest Precise Date
 ======================================

 Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.

-Person Identity: Latest Precise Date
+Person: Latest Precise Date
 ====================================

 Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.

-Person Identity: Earliest Imprecise Date
+Person: Earliest Imprecise Date
 ========================================

 Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.

-Person Identity: Latest Imprecise Date
+Person: Latest Imprecise Date
 ======================================

 Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.

-Person Identity: Date range is a Start Date
+Person: Date range is a Start Date
 ===========================================

 Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.

-Person Identity: Date range is an End Date
+Person: Date range is an End Date
 ==========================================

 Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.

-Person Identity: Research Comments
+Person: Research Comments
 ==================================

 Attribute name